solarseller.com alternative energy by John Drake Services, Inc. | home

 2) Badly Sulphated Battery

-If the battery is very sulphated i.e. it cannot hold much of a charge itself, extra care to recover the battery must be taken.
+If the battery is very sulphated i.e. it cannot hold much of a charge itself, extra care to

 Typical lower quality charging sources like hardware store car battery chargers or